tjleestjohn/Entropic-Scree/README.md

 **Notes:**
 * **Automatic Setup:** The script is self-contained.
 It will automatically detect and install missing dependencies (e.g., `Rcpp`, `data.table`, `ggplot2`) upon the first run.
 * **C++ Backend:** The pairwise mutual information engine is written in C++ via `Rcpp` and utilizes `OpenMP` for rapid multi-threading natively in RAM.
-* **Interactive Mode (User Input Required):** The script pauses at the diagnostic elbow to provide a visual plot preview, requiring the user to confirm or manually override the rank in the R console. **While you cannot "select all and run" the entire file at once, you can safely select and run everything from the top down to (and including) the `calculate_entropic_scree()` function call in Section 4.
-RUN ENTROPIC SCREE.** Once you confirm the rank in the console, you can run the rest of the script.
+* **Automated End-to-End Execution:** The interactive prompt has been disabled for this simulation so you can seamlessly "select all and run" the entire file from beginning to end.
+The engine relies on the automated log-gap heuristic to extract the rank and complete the baseline comparisons without requiring manual console input.

 ### Quick Start
 Copy and paste the following code block into your R console or RStudio to download and open the script directly: